costs-to-expect/api/README.md

 * Copy the `.env.example` file and name the copy `.env`.
 Set all the empty values, all drivers have been set to our defaults, sessions, cache, and the queue default to the database driver.
-* `docker compose exec api php artisan key:generate`
+* `docker compose exec costs.api.app php artisan key:generate`
-* `docker compose exec api php artisan migrate`
+* `docker compose exec costs.api.app php artisan migrate`
-* `docker compose exec api php artisan queue:work`
+* `docker compose exec costs.api.app php artisan queue:work`
 * Run an OPTIONS request on `http://[your.domail.local:8080]/v2/resource_types`, you will see an OPTIONS response, alternatively a GET request to `http://[your.domail.local:8080]/v1` will show all the defined routes.
 * You can create a user by POSTing to `http://[your.domail.local:8080]/v2/auth/register`.